doda-zz/similus/README.md

 ## Basic OCR

-If you have the font and can crop to single words (or even better single characters), Otter will automatically create
+If you have the font and can crop to single words (or even better single characters), Otter will automatically create images and perform image similarity comparisons

 ```python
 >>> import string